 - Quarterly – $32.95 per month, billed every three months

 - Monthly – $34.95 per month, billed monthly

 This is One Call Alert’s most popular coverage plan.
-It comes with an in-home monitoring base console and waterproof help button as well as a ResCube Pro mobile medical alert device and charging cradle.
+It comes with an in-home monitoring base console, a waterproof help button, a ResCube Pro mobile medical alert device, and a charging cradle.
 Choose between three flexible payment plans:

 - Annual – $36.95 per month, billed annually

 - Quarterly – $39.95 per month, billed every three months